 You’ll surely save a significant amount of money by eliminating most of your possession, as well as the costs of living in a home or apartment.
 Try not to get caught up in a false sense of security, as you will still have expenses.
 Additionally, you will want to ensure you have an emergency fund.
 Consider using a national bank where you can find a location regardless of the state you’re in.

 Living as a vanlifer may not be for everyone, but when it comes to bathing, you really don’t need to bathe every day; dry shampoo can go a long way.
 What you’ll want to do is make sure you’re changing your clothing regularly.
 You can shower at campgrounds, gyms (if you’re a member of a national chain), or a solar shower.
 When you’re active outdoors, you’ll want to ensure you’re clean before going to bed.

 For the time in between your bathing, keep wet wipes on hand.
-Additionally, you must keep up on your laundry.
+Additionally, it would be best if you kept up on your laundry.
 Hygiene encompasses more than just your body’s cleanliness.
-Make sure you clean the clothing you wear and store to prevent spreading germs, bacteria growth, illness, and odor.
+Ensure you clean the clothing you wear and store it to prevent spreading germs, bacteria growth, illness, and odor.

 Bring Only Belongings You Can’t Live Without